fergiemcdowall/stopword/README.md

 ## Your language missing?
 If you can't find a stopword file for your language, you can try creating one with [`stopword-trainer`](https://github.com/eklem/stopword-trainer).
 We're happy to help you in the process.

+## Contributions
+Most of this work is from other projects and people, and wouldn't be possible without them.
+Thanks to among others the [stopwords-iso](https://github.com/stopwords-iso) project and the [more-stoplist](https://github.com/dohliam/more-stoplists) project.
+We'll add a more complete contribution overview later.
+Thanks for all your input, issues and PRs!

 [license-image]: http://img.shields.io/badge/license-MIT-blue.svg?style=flat
 [license-url]: LICENSE